AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 ### <a id="remove-attr"></a> ⚡️ remove-attr

 Removes the specified attributes from DOM nodes.
-This scriptlet runs once when the page loads and after that periodically in order to DOM tree changes.
+This scriptlet runs once when the page loads and after that periodically in order to DOM tree changes by default, or as specified by applying argument.

 Related UBO scriptlet:
 https://github.com/gorhill/uBlock/wiki/Resources-Library#remove-attrjs-